StackVista/stackstate-docs/configure/opentelemetry/what-is-opentelemetry-instrumentation.md

 A span represents each unit of work that has been done within the lifespan of the trace.
 A request's whole lifecycle, from creation to fulfillment, is represented by a trace.

-For example, in the trace captured below, three events occurred.
+For example, in the trace captured below, three time operations occurred.

 The first was the Lambda that we monitored with OpenTelemetry, as seen in the screenshot below; this is the parent span.